All Episodes

 So these people don't get it.

-Making Trump a target like this, or isolating Trump and trying to hold him up as an example of what's wrong or bad, that's only going to solidify his support.
+Making Trump a target like this or isolating Trump and trying to hold him up as an example of what's wrong or bad, that's only going to solidify his support.

 It may even expand it.

-Her question, do you think the Pope was wrong to question Trump's Christianity?
+Here in Columbia, South Carolina, Jeb Bush, during a Q ⁇ A with Dana Bash at CNN, her question, do you think the Pope was wrong to question Trump's Christianity?

 I don't question anybody's Christianity because I honestly believe that that's a relationship that you have with your creator.

-And uh it only enables bad behavior when someone from the outside of our country talks about Donald Trump.
+And it only enables bad behavior when someone from the outside of our country talks about Donald Trump.

-So an unidentified reporter said, Well, do you agree with the statement then?
+So an unidentified reporter said, well, do you agree with the statement then?

-I mean, what Pope Francis said is a person who thinks only about building walls wherever they may be, and not building bridges is not Christian.
+I mean, what Pope Francis said is a person who thinks only about building walls, wherever they may be, and not building bridges, is not Christian.

 See, the drive-bys, they love it when somebody who is a Christian is attacked as being phony.

-Oh, folks, this is Nirvana for them.
+Oh, folks, this is nirvana for them.

-They would have had orgasms out there on the campaign trail if he had said it about cruz.
+They would have had orgasms out there on the campaign trail if he had said it about Cruz, if he had said it about anybody.

-But the fact that the Pope, who is the definition of Christianity as far as they're concerned, is out there singling out people for not being Christians.
+But the fact that the Pope, who is the definition of Christianity as far as they're concerned, is out there singling out people for not being Christians, that means the media thinks they're hypocrites and phonies, and they eat it up.

-So this reporter says to Jeb, do you agree With the statement, then what Pope Francis said is a person who thinks only about building walls wherever they may be and not building bridges is not Christian.
+What Pope Francis said is a person who thinks only about building walls wherever they may be and not building bridges is not Christian.

 Do you agree with that?